-There are three phases in the state's vaccination program.
+There are three phases in the state's vaccination program, and several sub-phases.

 Phase 1A covers the highest-risk healthcare workers and individuals, and includes residents and staff members of long-term care facilities.
 In Boulder County, this phase is nearly finished.

-Under Phase 1B are moderate-risk healthcare workers, such as home health, hospice and dental workers.
+Under Phase 1B.1 are moderate-risk healthcare workers, such as home health, hospice and dental workers.
 Signup for this phase is complete, according to Boulder County Public Health.
-But there are still 3,000 people in this group who are awaiting their vaccines.
+But there are still people in this group who are awaiting their vaccines.

 This phase also includes emergency first responders.
-Their vaccinations are complete, according to the county.
+Their vaccinations are largely complete, according to the county.

-People age 70 and older are eligible to get vaccinated under Phase 1B, and their vaccinations have begun.
+People age 70 and older are also eligible to get vaccinated under Phase 1B.1, and their vaccinations have begun.

-Phase 1B, as of Dec.
-30, also includes frontline essential workers, including teachers, grocery store employees, postal service workers and people who work in high-density environments like farms or meat-packing plants.
-Also in this group are essential government officials and essential frontline journalists.
+Under Phase 1B.3 are other frontline essential workers, including grocery store employees, restaurant workers, postal service workers and people who work in high-density environments like farms or meat-packing plants.
+Service providers for people experiencing homelessness and essential frontline journalists will also be vaccinated in this phase.
+So will individuals age 16-64 who have two or more high-risk conditions.
 (See chart below for detailed list.)

-Phase 2 would begin in the spring, and would include "higher-risk individuals and other essential workers."
-Also in this cohort would be: individuals age 60-69 and people age 16-59 with certain diseases or who are immunocompromised.
+Phase 2 would begin in the spring, and would include individuals age 60-64, people age 16-59 with one high-risk condition, and state and local government officials.